About BSCIP

 Chapters 381 and 413

-Sections 381.739-.795, and section 413.46, F.S.
+Sections 381.739-.795 and 413.46, F.S.

-Core componets of Florida's legislation include:
+Core components of Florida's legislation include:

-• The referral of individuals who have moderate-to-severe brain and/or spinal cord injuries to a central registry.
+- The referral of individuals who have moderate-to-severe brain and/or spinal cord injuries to a central registry.

-• Establishment of a trust fund to ensure provision of a coordinated system of care for eligible individuals.
+- Establishment of a trust fund to ensure provision of a coordinated system of care for eligible individuals.

-• Provision of a coordinated system of care for eligible individuals through case management services and its system of designated facilities.
+- Provision of a coordinated system of care for eligible individuals through case management services and its system of designated facilities.

-• Provision of appropriate prevention activities.
+- Provision of appropriate prevention activities.

-• Provision of funds for brain injury and spinal cord injury research.
+- Provision of funds for brain injury and spinal cord injury research.

-• Establishment of an advisory council to provide advice and expertise to the program.
+- Establishment of an advisory council to provide advice and expertise to the program.